How to Happily Homeschool in Winter

 We’ll be jazzed to finish the school year strong.

 I know from experience that no one will be damaged from taking it easy for a few months and we’ll actually learn more because of it.
-Because following the natural rhythm of the seasons means I’m not forcing what’s not there–trying to fit a round peg into a square hole, so to speak.
+Because following the natural rhythm of the seasons means I’m not forcing what’s not there.
+I’m not pushing the kids or myself when everyone is lacking Vitamin D and feels a bit sluggish.

 We to have kind of slowed down a bit.
 Because my daughter loves history we are doing that plus math and language arts.
 We are also reading more and pursuing more arts.
 My daughter loves to draw so she has been working on learning to draw people better and I have picked up my stained glass tools once again.
 Being “stuck” inside during the winter makes us want to be more creative I guess.